rekindle-blog/rekindle-blog.github.io/_posts/2024-10-28-how-to-become-a-better-reader.md

   - Reading
   - Fiction
   - Story
+  - Habit
+  - Discipline
+  - Community
   - ""
 ---
-Last week Gavin Ortlund released a superb [video](https://www.youtube.com/watch?v=cknkEYf1u4g&t=17s) on how to become a better readers, his strategies for reading more.
+Last week Gavin Ortlund released a superb [video](https://www.youtube.com/watch?v=cknkEYf1u4g&t=17s) on how to become better readers, with five strategies for reading more.
 Crucially he starts by saying, "There’s no real shortcuts to this.
 It’s hard work."
 Because of that, reading is in decline—and no, neither Instagram captions nor foreign films with subtitles count.
 I appreciate how Ortlund begins, because he doesn’t deny the need for discipline and discernment in becoming a better reader.
 In fact, as you’ll see from most of his points, reading well is a [cultivated habit](https://rekindle.co.za/content/2020-07-31-fridays-with-fred).
 At times it will be demanding.
 It should always be deliberate.
 Ortlund also avoids popular approaches to reading, which measure success by volume or information gleaned.
-Thus, I heartily recommend listening to his video.
+Thus, I heartily recommend watching his video.

-In this supplementary post to Ortlund’s video, I will summarise each of his five points, adding the occasional—or odd—comment of my own.
+In this supplementary post, I will summarise each of Ortlund's five strategies, adding the occasional—or odd—comment of my own.
 Then I will suggest two more ways to becoming better readers.

 ## Gavin Ortlund's Strategies